 1 tsp light brown sugar

-1. Grate the 2 courgettes and put then in a large bowl, along with the chopped tomatoes and the green beans.
+1. Grate the 2 courgettes and put in a large bowl, along with the chopped tomatoes and the green beans.
 Mix and put to one side.

 4. Roughly chop the dry roasted peanuts and add them to the courgettes and give the salad a stir.
 Pour over the dressing and stir again until well dressed.
-Pour onto plates and serve with the limes wedges.
+Pour onto plates and serve with limes wedges.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.